Santosh2611/Communication-Systems-Lab/README.md

-# Communication-Systems-Lab
 Demonstration of the mini-lab component activities conducted for the course of Communication Systems Lab (19CCE382).
+Gain hands-on experience with analogue and digital modulation and demodulation methods by seeing the hardware implementation and/or computer simulation of the methods in action.
+Acquire the skill of troubleshooting the hardware realization and debugging the computer simulation code of modulation and demodulation methods.
+Conduct communication experiments in an organized manner by thorough pre-experiment preparation including gaining knowledge about the hardware components and/or software functions.